richard-melvin/junit-theory-suite/doc/TheoriesTutorial.md

 			.map(Year::of).collect(Collectors.toList());
 ```

-The most straightforward way to specify the actual range of values the theory should be tested with is
-with data members (or methods) of the test class annotated with `DataPoint` or `DataPoints`.
 The above example uses Java 8 streams to build a list of the years 1995 to 2015.
 The theory is then tested for every year in that range, where obviously it should always pass.

 By default, datapoints are matched to arguments based on type; for `Datapoint` it should be the same type, for `Datapoints` is should be a collection or array of argument values.

-Another way of doing a similar thing is to use a parameterised test runner; however theories are both more concise and more powerful.
+Named datapoint sets are also supported:

+	@DataPoints("thisCentury")
+	public static List<Year> years = IntStream.range(2000, 2100).boxed()
+			.map(Year::of).collect(Collectors.toList());

+These can be tied to a particular test argument by a `FromDataPoints` annotation with corresponding name.

 ## Theories with multiple arguments